vriveraPeersyst/docs.xrplevm.org/pages/users/faucet.md

    - Confirm your new test `XRP` balance.

 If you run out of faucet requests or need additional test tokens, consider bridging from the **XRPL Devnet** using the [XRPL EVM Bridge](../users/using-the-bridge.md).

-{% /tab %}

-{% tab label="Testnet" %}

-## No Dedicated Faucet (Testnet)

-Currently, there is **no dedicated faucet** available on the **XRPL EVM Testnet**.
-Instead, you can obtain XRP for the Testnet via the **XRPL EVM Bridge** once it’s ready at [bridge.testnet.xrplevm.org](https://bridge.testnet.xrplevm.org).

-### Steps

-1. **Wait for the Bridge Availability**
-   - A dedicated Testnet bridge at [bridge.testnet.xrplevm.org](https://bridge.testnet.xrplevm.org) is planned.
-   - Once operational, you can transfer XRP from the XRPL Testnet to the XRPL EVM Testnet.

-2. **Configure Your Wallet**
-   - Make sure your EVM-compatible wallet (e.g., MetaMask) is configured for the **XRPL EVM Testnet**.

-3. **Use the Bridge**
-   - Follow the instructions provided on the bridge site to lock or transfer test XRP from the XRPL Testnet to your XRPL EVM Testnet address.

-Check the [XRPL EVM Bridge guide](../users/using-the-bridge.md) for general bridge usage details.

-{% /tab %}
-{% /tabs %}

 ## Next Steps